-Tenerife is a land of sheer ruggedness and of colossal beauty
+Tenerife offers a perfect climate and colossal beauty

 Tenerife is one of the most popular tourist destinations in the world, due to its year-round warm climate, popular beach resorts and stunning natural landscapes.
 Over nine million holidaymakers choose Tenerife as their prime holiday destination each year – and it's easy to see why.

 Tenerife is the big brother of the Canary Island chain, with a pleasant all year climate and average temperature of around 23 degrees Celsius making it an extremely popular all year round destination.

 The most popular holiday resorts are located on the south coast where resorts such as the Playa de Las Americas and Los Cristianos offer value-for-money accommodation and a wealth of things to do for all family members.
 The southern shoreline is bordered by stretches of golden beaches and nice promenades, all lined with shady palm trees, small shops and enticing eateries.

 On the other hand, northern Tenerife offers the more traditional and cultural view of the region and its people, it's coastline is much more wild, rugged and scenic, with cliffs and towering headlands jutting out into the blue Atlantic Ocean.

 We have compiled a comprehensive Spain travel resources page to help you plan and book a trip or holiday to Tenerife with a budget busting hotel search comparison platform, travel insurance, low cost flights, discount car hire, tours, excursions as well money saving travel and holiday deals.

 - Tenerife has the same national flag as Scotland for one very simple reason; they both share the same patron saint St Andrew.